lukibahr/stars/README.md

 ## Swift

+- [Stengo/DeskPad](https://github.com/Stengo/DeskPad) - A virtual monitor for screen sharing
 - [MonitorControl/MonitorControl](https://github.com/MonitorControl/MonitorControl) - 🖥 Control your display's brightness & volume on your Mac as if it was a native Apple Display.
 Use Apple Keyboard keys or custom shortcuts.
 Shows the native macOS OSDs.

 ## TypeScript

+- [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 Schedule social media posts, measure them, exchange with other members and get a lot of help from AI 🚀
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
 - [Kong/httpsnippet](https://github.com/Kong/httpsnippet) - HTTP Request snippet generator for many languages & libraries
 - [RomanHotsiy/commitgpt](https://github.com/RomanHotsiy/commitgpt) - Automatically generate commit messages using ChatGPT